ArmyAntSEC/GGGT/MMMT_eng_raw.md

 _All that remains of the once glamorous life that the Viscountess lived is the family heirloom: The Tiara.
 All else is lost.
 The Tiara has passed from mother to daughter; the daughters have inherited it on their wedding day and the Tiara has stunned all who laid eyes on it.
 For some it specifically symbolises the wedding, the happiest(?) of all days.
 Others see the Tiara as a menace, a symbol of vanity and greed that keeps the women down.
 But it also symbolises the family history and the inherited bond between women, both symbolically and in a very tangible way.
 All the rest has been lost or has been inherited by the sons.
 Because Swedish tradition is that only jewellery is reliably inherited down through the line of women._

-_Today Granny D is invited for afternoon tea.
-And the ghosts of Great-granny C, Granny’s Granny B, and Granny’s Great-granny the viscountess A herself have felt drawn to this small family this very day._
+_Today Granny D is invited for afternoon "fika".
+And the ghosts of Great-granny C, Granny’s Granny B, and Granny’s Great-granny the viscountess A herself have felt drawn to this small family this very day..._

 _The first three acts take place on day 1.
 Act 4 takes place in the dreams of the living characters later that night.
 Act 5 takes place during the following day, when Granny D comes back._